 You will have a choice of either manual or electronically operated roof vents.
-Electronic roof vents swift ventilation but manual vents are the cheapest option.
+Electronic roof vents swift ventilation but manual vents lead to the lowest lean-to conservatory cost.

 Alternatively, you can buy thermally efficient glass roofs for conservatories that are filled with gas, which prevents unnecessary heat from escaping.

-Some models are even self-cleaning and use a substance called titanium dioxide to keep your windows dirt free all year round.
+Some models are even self-cleaning and use a substance called titanium dioxide to keep your lean-to conservatory windows dirt free all year round.

 Do you have an existing conservatory which isn’t being used to its full potential?

-Then a conservatory refurbishment is a great way of transforming your old, tired conservatory into a room that the whole family loves.
+Then a lean-to conservatory refurbishment is a great way of transforming your old, tired conservatory into a room that the whole family loves for a lower cost.

-With the base work already in place, a refurbishment is much more cost effective than a full on replacement and will cause minimal disruption too.
+With the base work already in place, a lean-to conservatory refurbishment is much more cost effective than a full on replacement and will cause minimal disruption too.

 Revamping your old space and turning it into a much more desirable place, will ensure your investment doesn’t go to waste.

-From conservatory roof replacement, to underfloor heating and new replacement windows, there are lots of options available.
+From conservatory roof replacement, to underfloor heating and new replacement windows, there are lots of options available for your lean-to conservatory.

 If you want to take things a step further, then you could look to replace the windows in your lean-to conservatory too.

 Rather than spending extra money on timber frames, you could opt for a timber effect that looks just as good.

-UPVC is cheaper than wood for your lean-to conservatory, reducing your prices, and can be colour-coded to suit your design requirements.
+uPVC is cheaper than wood for your lean-to conservatory, reducing your prices, and can be colour-coded to suit your design requirements.

 It is easy to clean – which means it requires very little maintenance – and is more energy efficient than a timber frame.

-This means that it will cost less to heat your Lean-to conservatory if you choose UPVC over wood.
+This means that your lean-to conservatory will cost less to heat if you choose uPVC over wood.

 It’s great to have a conservatory that’s snug; but if it’s too airtight, you could have issues with condensation.
 A trickle vent is a slot that’s drilled into your window; it has a cover on it that can be opened or closed to allow in more ventilation – which prevents too much heat from building up, which can cause damp problems.

 Trickle vents are mandatory now, thanks to a change in Building Regulations.
-Refurbishing a Lean-to conservatory this way will make your conservatory more energy efficient and lead to lower energy cost.
+Refurbishing a lean-to conservatory this way will make your conservatory more energy efficient and lead to lower energy cost.

 They are also more expensive to buy for your lean-to conservatory, increasing your overall prices.
-That said, they are better suited stylistically to period properties – whereas UPVC is not.
+That said, they are better suited stylistically to period properties – whereas uPVC is not.

 Aluminium window frames are more expensive than uPVC or timber for your lean-to conservatory, leading to a higher cost.
 But they last longer and, because they are strong, their frames can be made thinner.

-As the most used material in a conservatory is glass, it is important to consider your energy efficiency and how you plan to manage inside temperatures.
+As the most used material in a conservatory is glass, it is important to consider your energy efficiency and how you plan to manage inside temperatures in your lean-to conservatory.

-You have many options when it comes to kitting out your conservatory for killer efficiency.
+You have many options when it comes to kitting out your lean-to conservatory to save on energy prices.

 Be careful, though.
 Triple Glazed windows aren’t always more energy efficient.
 A lean-to conservatory will cost more with triple glazing as well.
 It will depend on the type of glass that you use.
-Sometimes, the third pane of glass can actually reduce solar gain (heat retention) within your property.
+Sometimes, the third pane of glass can actually reduce solar gain (heat retention) within your lean-to conservatory

 As conservatories are seen as a ‘permitted development’, you are unlikely to require planning permission.
 A standard lean-to conservatory will be installed at the back of the house so it is extremely unlikely you will need any form of permission.